cvxpying/Dividend-Portfolio-Optimizing/README.md

 # Optimization of Dividend Aristocrat Portfolio Utilizing Fundamental Data

 ## Overview

+This project was conducted as part of the Y-FoRM 24-1 long-term project initiative.

 This project is dedicated to the optimization of a Dividend Aristocrat portfolio by leveraging fundamental financial data.
 The portfolio optimization primarily focuses on maximizing the Sharpe Ratio while ensuring stable and consistent dividend income, even during periods of market volatility.
 The study involves the use of key financial metrics, such as the Price-to-Earnings Ratio (PER) and Price-to-Free Cash Flow (P/FCF), to enhance the predictive capability of dividend payments and portfolio stability.

 ## Background